hwstar/BOMtools/README.md

 and opens the sqlite database to look up other relevant fields based on the part number.
 It then generates a .csv file with all of the relevant fields included.

-This set of python scripts allows you to define your own part numbers which can then reference a title/description and optionally single or multiple manufacturers and manufacturer's part numbers.

 Part numbers are expected to be in 6-3 format (e.g. 800000-101).
 You use the manager script to add new part numbers like this: